taisnigs/TheLastBlood/README.md

 The Last Blood is an open-source multiplayer shooter written in C++ using Unreal Engine 4.

 Previously, the game was in development in 2018-2019, but was stopped by coincidence.
+This is "a rebooted version" from the original developers.

 Our main goal is to make a game with all features that was intended to be in a original game.